How Countries are Lifting the Lockdown

 Thailand had closed their borders in late March, a state of emergency and curfews were imposed and this was recently extended to until the end of June.
 Large gatherings are banned.
 Essential businesses are open but there is a ban on entertainment areas and similar businesses.

-All commercial flights coming into Thailand are currently banned to curb the spread of coronavirus.
+All commercial flights coming into Thailand are currently banned to curb the spread of coronavirus until at least 30 June.
 Social distancing measures are still in place.
 Bangkok Airways has resumed some domestic flights with more domestic routes to be added in June.

 Shopping malls, barbershops and hair salons have been allowed to reopen across Turkey from the beginning of May, with enhanced safety and hygiene measures in place.
 Turkey's senior citizens and youth who were confined to their homes are allowed for short spells for the first time in weeks.

-From May 23, intercity and international communications will be resumed, domestic tourism will be restored, hotels that have a "health certificate" and are located far from the city center will be opened.
+From May 23, intercity and international communications were resumed, domestic tourism will be restored, hotels that have a "health certificate" and are located far from the city center will be opened.

 Disclaimer: changes in local policies are continuously unwrapping, and we will keep updating the list with more destinations and details.
 In the meantime, we recommend you to check the official websites of the local authorities for the most up-to-date travel information.
 As much as we would love to encourage you to plan your next trips, in the current situation, we urge you to be conscious about the consequences and consider risks involved.